ilijamt/terraform-provider-awx/docs/resources/settings_misc_authentication.md

 - `social_auth_team_map` (String) Mapping of team members (users) from social auth accounts.
 Configuration details are available in the documentation.
 - `social_auth_user_fields` (List of String) When set to an empty list `[]`, this setting prevents new user accounts from being created.
 Only users who have previously logged in using social auth or have a user account with a matching email address will be able to login.
+- `social_auth_username_is_full_email` (Boolean) Enabling this setting will tell social auth to use the full Email as username instead of the full name

 ### Read-Only